appwrite/appwrite/CONTRIBUTING.md

 composer lint <your file path>
 ```

-This will give you a list of errors for you to rectify, if there is an instance you need more information on the errors being displayed you can pass in additional command line arguments.
+This will give you a list of errors for you to rectify.
+If there is an instance, you need more information on the errors being displayed, you can pass in additional command line arguments.
 More list of available arguments can be found [here](https://github.com/squizlabs/PHP_CodeSniffer/wiki/Usage).
 A very useful command line argument is `--report=diff`.
 This will give you the expected changes by the linter for easy fixing of formatting issues.

 ```bash
 composer lint --report=diff <your file path>